top of page

 • Use your engine: If you are in a known orcas hotspot area, it's advisable to use your engine to maintain some headway through the water.
 This can help deter interactions with orcas.

 • Stay in shallow waters (when safe): When possible, navigate in shallow waters (ideally following the 20-meter depth contour) within the safety limits and capabilities of your vessel.
+Orca interactions are significantly less frequent in water shallower than 20 meters.

 • Report encounters: If you spot an orca or are involved in an interaction with one, immediately report the incident to the MRCC (Maritime Rescue Coordination Center), authorities, and nearby vessels using your boat radio.